HighTechRedNxck/ExtinctionCamoExpansion/README.md

 Drag the data and mods folder into IW6-Mod root folder.

 # Loading Mod
-When at Main Menu open console
+When at Main Menu type in console /fs_game "mods/camoexp" then /vid_restart
-Type /fs_game "mods/camoexp"
-Type /vid_restart